-Skip to 0 minutes and 13 secondsBy the end of this presentation you should: - Understand the principles of decision making for trachoma interventions and monitoring of progress - Appreciate the importance of the data flow from the district to the national trachoma task force Virtually all the decisions made during implementation and monitoring of trachoma control activities are based upon data.
-The data comes from surveys and programmes and is used to decide on interventions.
+Skip to 0 minutes and 13 seconds By the end of this presentation you should: - Understand the principles of decision making for trachoma interventions and monitoring of progress - Appreciate the importance of the data flow from the district to the national trachoma task force Virtually all the decisions made during implementation and monitoring of trachoma control activities are based on data.
+The data come from surveys and programmes and are used to decide on interventions.
 Trachoma control activities in an endemic district

-Skip to 3 minutes and 29 secondsThe district manager therefore sets the targets as follows: - In 2017, 300 surgeries with 1 team - In 2018, 600 surgeries with 2 teams - In 2019, 200 plus surgeries.
-Using this plan, the district will exceed their UIG by the end of 2019.
+Skip to 1 minute and 32 seconds Let’s start with the management of TT.
+The target number of TT surgeries that each district needs to do is established in the national trachoma action plan.
 It is important to monitor progress each year against the established annual target.
-Data can be used to motivate and encourage the team’s progress as well give feedback and support.
-Managers should not wait till the end of the year to provide feedback.
+Data can be used to motivate and encourage the team’s progress as well as give feedback and support.
+Managers should not wait until the end of the year to provide feedback.
 Each team should be aware of how they are progressing each quarter.
 Managers can use a range of process indicators

-Skip to 4 minutes and 49 secondsManagement of active trachoma requires data on: - Antibiotic coverage of the population.
+Skip to 2 minutes and 40 seconds Management of active trachoma requires data on: - Antibiotic coverage of the population.
 Ideally everyone in the population is treated, but a minimum coverage of 80% is acceptable - Number of antibiotic doses dispensed.
 This figure is reported back to ensure further requests to Pfizer - the drug donor - are appropriate.
 District managers work closely with the MDA teams.
 They use microplanning to ensure that each MDA will reach 80% or more of the target population.
 When coverage is less than 80%, it is important to identify and take practical decisions in the field to address the problem.
-At national level the data is closely followed each year.
+At national level, data are closely followed each year.

-Skip to 5 minutes and 30 secondsAfter the planned A, F and E activities for the required number of years have been completed, an impact survey should be undertaken to determine if TF has dropped below 5%.
+Skip to 3 minutes and 21 seconds After the planned A, F and E activities for the required number of years have been completed, an impact survey should be undertaken to determine if TF prevalence has dropped below 5%.
 If not, then the A, F and E activities are continued.
-If TF is found to be less than 5% MDA is stopped but F&E activities are continued for a 2 year period which will, ideally, continue to see TF fall.
-After this, a surveillance survey should be undertaken to confirm that active trachoma has not re-emerged.
-The use of data is like regularly measuring progress
+If TF prevalence is found to be less than 5%, MDA is stopped but F&E activities are continued for a 2-year period which will, ideally, continue to see TF fall.
+After this, a pre-validation surveillance survey should be undertaken to confirm that active trachoma has not re-emerged.

-Skip to 6 minutes and 17 secondsIn trachoma elimination, national coordinators must: - Implement a clear process for collecting and sharing data, either on paper or electronic format - Provide training and guidance for district managers on the data required, and on how to collect and report on it - Include feedback mechanisms from the same level at which the data is collected - Use data to measure progress and to motivate, support and encourage the teams - Use data to secure resources and finances for the districts.
+Skip to 4 minutes and 8 seconds In trachoma elimination, national coordinators must: - Implement a clear process for collecting and sharing data, either on paper or electronic format - Provide training and guidance for district managers on the data required, and on how to collect and report on those data. - Include feedback mechanisms from the same level at which the data are collected. - Use data to measure progress and to motivate, support and encourage the teams.
+And, use data to secure resources for the districts.

-Skip to 6 minutes and 46 secondsIn summary: - Data is used to guide planning, implementation and management decisions for the district level trachoma team - Data must be shared by the district team with the national coordinator for provision of support, resources and guidance - Targets for TT surgeries and antibiotic distribution are agreed in planning meetings for the national Trachoma Action Plan - The national Trachoma Action Plan is a living document.
+Skip to 4 minutes and 41 seconds In summary: Data are used to guide planning, implementation and management decisions for the district-level trachoma team.
+Data must be shared by the district team with the national coordinator for provision of support, resources and guidance.
+Targets for TT surgeries and antibiotic distribution are agreed in planning meetings for the national Trachoma Action Plan.
+The national Trachoma Action Plan is a living document.
 It tracks and adjusts for annual data, identifies gaps and updates progress towards elimination.

 Using data to make decisions at the local level